Skip to main content

 Forbes

 UND is one of the most affordable online colleges in the region.
 For this program, we offer the same online M.S.W. tuition rates regardless of your legal residency.
-Compare and you’ll see UND is lower cost than similar four-year doctoral universities.
+Compare and you’ll see UND is lower cost than similar four-year doctoral-granting universities.

 Flexible Learning, Real-World Experience—UND’s Online M.S.W.